calabiyau19/calabiyau19.github.io/_posts/2025-02-20-Build-A-Better-Bash-With-Atuin.md

 title: "Build a Better Bash with Atuin"
 date:  2025-02-21
 ---
+##Needs to to be updated so the Autocomplete works in Fish

 ### **Step-by-Step Plan for Setting Up Bash Completion and Atuin in New VMs**